bearpixelmedia/zanwik.com/setup-supabase-db.md

 ## Step 2: Run the Database Schema
 1. Click **"New Query"**
-2. Copy and paste the entire contents of `supabase-setup.sql`
+2. Copy and paste the entire contents of `supabase-setup-simple.sql`
 3. Click **"Run"** to execute the SQL

 ## Step 3: Verify Setup
 After running the SQL, you should see:
 - ✅ Tables created: `projects`, `analytics_overview`, `analytics_revenue`, `users`
-- ✅ Sample data inserted
+- ✅ Sample data inserted (5 sample projects, analytics data)
 - ✅ RLS policies created
-- ✅ Triggers and functions created
+- ✅ No permission errors

 ## Step 4: Configure Authentication
 1. Go to **Authentication → Settings**